antonioribeiro/tracker/readme.md

 It is responsible for logging page hits and sessions, basically the client IP address.

+## Multiple authentication drivers

+You just have to all your auth IOC bidings to the array:

+    'authentication_ioc_binding' => ['auth', 'admin'],

 ## Stats Panel

 To use the stats panel on your website you'll need to download the sb-admin 2 sources to your public folder: